-Unlike most types of meat & milk products, soy contains no cholesterol and relatively little saturated fat and is associated with a reduced risk of a number of chronic diseases.
+Unlike most types of meat & milk products, soy contains relatively little saturated fat and is associated with a reduced risk of a number of chronic diseases.

-When you swap in low cholesterol, low saturated fat food choices like soy into your diet for higher fat animal alternatives, you can expect a benefit to your cardiovascular & overall health ( more on this in a moment).
+When you swap in low saturated fat food choices like soy into your diet for higher fat animal alternatives, you can expect a benefit to your cardiovascular & overall health ( more on this in a moment).

 This is why soy is one of the important dietary components in the cholesterol lowering Portfolio Diet.